 I am sharing the below information with others to help raise awareness of Chiari Malformation.
 Although it is a rare condition more people are being diagnosed as a result of better technology.
-I am one of those that have been diagnosed.
-Learning to live with this condition along with Fibromyalgia has been a challenge.
-It is my hope that through sharing the information with others people will gain a better understanding of this condition as well as the others conditions I write about.
+I was diagnosed several years ago, but as of late the condition has progressed and I am in the process of seeking a second opinion before proceeding with surgery.
+Learning to live with this condition along with a spinal cord injury has made daily life a challenge.

 What are Chiari Malformations

 Chiari malformation is a condition in which the cerebellum and part of the brain stem push through the lower part of the skull.
 Normally the cerebellum, part of the brain that controls balance, and parts of the brain stem sit in a designated space at the base of the skull above the foramen magnum.

 Chiari malformations may occur when the space where the cerebellum and part of the brain stem is smaller than normal, thus causing them to protrude downward into the upper spinal canal.
 As a result the flow of cerebrospinal fluid (CSF) may become blocked.
 Cerebrospinal fluid is the clear liquid that surrounds and cushions the brain and spinal cord.
 When the pathways are blocked is can cause a buildup of fluid on the brain called hydrocephalus or in the spinal cord called syringomyelia.

 These malformations are uncommon, yet with improved modern imaging techniques and comprehensive exams physicians are beginning to make more accurate diagnoses.